 ♫ Blessings and Hanerot Halalu [EA]

-And here are the blessings chanted by the late lamented Hazan Eliezer Abinun of London.
+The blessings chanted by the late lamented Hazan Eliezer Abinun of Lauderdale Road Synagogue, London.

-Maoz Tzur is an Ashkenazi poem, but it has become inseparable from the modern observance of Hannukah, even amongst Sephardim, and it is included in the London S&P prayerbook.
-The commonly known melody comes in two versions: The "original" German one, and a somewhat anglicized adaption by the Anglo-Jewish composer Julius Mombach (1813-1880).
+There is no getting away from the fact that Maoz Tzur is an Ashkenazi poem, but it has become inseparable from the modern observance of Hannukah, even among Sephardim, and it appears in the more recent editions of the London S&P prayerbook.
+The commonly known melody comes in two versions: The "original" German one, and a somewhat anglicized (and in my opinion, superior) adaption by Anglo-Jewish composer Julius Mombach (1813-1880).

 ♫ Maoz Tzur (Mombach) [JC]